 Regulatory remedies aside, Ofcom has argued that whilst 'regulators can deal with the consequences of failure...the necessary culture of straight-dealing and integrity can only be engendered from within organisations themselves' (Richards 2007: 2).
-Whilst viewers have been given the right to claim back money lost as a consequence of entering competitions, they have to provide itemised phone bills to do so.
-It is unclear how many will go to the trouble of doing so given the 'salami-like' nature of the deceptions.
-In the case of one Channel 4 show, it has been claimed that the offered refund was claimed by fewer than one in 10 viewers (Gibson, O. 2007c).
-The BBC does not make money out of PRS unlike commercial broadcasters: for the former, breaches are thus a matter of trust undermined; for the latter both viewer trust and consumer welfare are potentially eroded.
+Whilst viewers have been given the right to claim back money lost as a consequence of entering competitions, they have to provide itemised phone bills.
+It is also unclear how many will go to the trouble of doing so given the 'salami-like' nature of the deceptions.
+In the case of the one Channel 4 show, it has been claimed that the offered refund was claimed by fewer than one in 10 viewers (Gibson, O. 2007c).
+The BBC does not make money out of PRS unlike commercial broadcasters: for the former breaches are thus a matter of trust undermined; for the latter both viewer trust and consumer welfare are potentially eroded.
+Even if PRS in programming has peaked, in the future broadcasters will look for ways to enter into one to one financial transactions with viewers.
+This required, in the view of Ayre, undertaking changes to the current system.

 Despite the changes to the licences of broadcasters to make them directly responsible for the conduct of PRS services, concern has been expressed still about a lack of clarity existing in the remit of regulators of PRS (Sweney 2007c).
 The PRS operator, Eckoh, in the light of a record fine levied by PPP in July 2007 commented that it was 'something of a lottery as to which regulator presides over which case or, indeed, whether both regulators preside over the same case at different times, and makes regulation unpredictable, inconsistent and unfair' (cited in Sweney 2007d: 2).
 The regulatory remedies provided by Ofcom and PPP are likely to eradicate any future abuses of the system along the lines of the subject of this paper.
-Nonetheless, though Ofcom will exercise in the future much closer scrutiny over PPP, the fact that all premium rate number regulatory activity in relation to TV has not been completely subsumed into the Ofcom departmental structure seems an operational anomaly.
+Nonetheless, though Ofcom will exercise in the future much closer scrutiny over PPP, the fact that premium rate number regulation has not been completely subsumed into the Ofcom departmental structure seems an operational anomaly.